Xachaeus/Personal-Portfolio/College Projects/Bullet Hell Game/README.txt

 The player has a special attack that they can use to deal a lot of damage to the enemy.
-To charge the special, the player must remain in close proximity to the enemy; the closer they are to the enemy, the faster the special will charge, and vice-versa.
+To charge the special, the player must remain in close proximity to the enemy; the closer they are to the enemy, the faster the special will charge.
 If the player gets too far away from the enemy, the special attack will stop charging, and if the player gets even farther, the special attack will slowly lose charge.
 This mechanic keeps the player from just hiding at the